Painful intelligence: What AI can tell us about human suffering: Replay exists in rats, humans, and machines

 \section{Replay exists in rats, humans, and machines}

 Replay has long been observed in neuroscience experiments.
-Typical experiments measure brain activity in rats which are running in a maze, seeking food or drink.
+Typical experiments measure brain activity in rats, which are running in a maze, seeking food or drink.
 A brain area called the hippocampus is specialized in storing episodes and events ---such as the sequence of running forward, turning left or right, and finding cheese.
 It is thought that the hippocampus replays such episodes, simultaneously signalling them to other brain areas, which then use such replayed input for learning.
 Replay was initially observed during sleep, but it can also be seen in awake rats.\footnote{Sleep: \citep{buzsaki1996hippocampo}, awake animals: \citep{karlsson2009awake}} Recent experiments also show that something similar to prioritized sweeping, where the events are replayed backwards, seems to be happening in rodents.\citenew{diba2007forward,ambrose2016reverse}

 Research has also found brain activations that look like planning: a rat can initiate sequences of events which it has not yet experienced, but which it might perform in the future.
 For example, the rat can in some sense ``imagine'' a possible trajectory in a maze, which it may or may not follow later.\footnote{This is called \textit{preplay} in neuroscience \citep{pfeiffer2013hippocampal,wikenheiser2015hippocampal}.
-Some forms of replay or preplay seem to be happening much faster than real-time, which would make it particularly useful \citep{karlsson2009awake}.} So, the mammalian brain seems to use strategies which are very similar to what you would expect from the design considerations of AI.
-This is not surprising since the brain and AI are trying to solve the same computational problems; but it is also the case because the AI designs have been influenced by our knowledge of what happens in the brain.
+Some forms of replay or preplay seem to be happening much faster than real-time, which would make them particularly useful computationally \citep{karlsson2009awake}.} So, the mammalian brain seems to use strategies which are very similar to what you would expect from the design considerations of AI.
+This is not surprising since the brain and AI are trying to solve the same computational problems; but it is also the case because the AI designs have been influenced by neuroscience research.

 It may in fact be that such processing in rats is not very different from wandering thoughts considered in human psychology.
 Something at least resembling replay by prioritized sweeping can also be observed in the human brain, although the limitations in measurement technology make it difficult to draw exact parallels.\citenew{buckner2010role,gruber2016post,kurth2016fast,momennejad2017offline} While replay is usually connected with the hippocampus, and planning with the default-mode network, the hippocampus is actually part of the default-mode network according to some definitions.\citenew{andrews2012brain} (Rats do have a default-mode network just like humans.\citenew{lu2012rat}) The connection between wandering thoughts and the hippocampus is also seen in the fact that people with damage in the hippocampus have difficulties in imagining new experiences.\citenew{hassabis2007patients}